 College is a journey, and throughout the journey it is important to capture the milestones.
 Celebrate the small wins, as they are the building blocks to the qualification.
 The college student is one step closer to earning a college degree with each passing milestone – and that should be cause for celebration.

-Have a Facebook friend who is going back to school?
-Pay attention to their news feed.
+If you have a Facebook friend who is going back to school pay attention to their news feed.
 If they mention studying for an exam, send an encouraging note.
 “Like” their education achievements big and small – from handing in a paper on time, to passing their exams.
 Let them know you are paying attention and care about their success.

-It may sound like something that does not to be on this list but asking how you can be a support could be the most effective way of being a support.
-Knowing that you are there when they need you can be the source of support that they are look for.
+Asking how you can be a support could be the most effective way of being a support.
+Knowing that you are there when they need you can be the source of support they are look for.

-Not every day is going to be the best day of the students life.
+Not every day is going to be the best day of the student's life.
 College can be difficult.
-Essay’s and exams can take its toll on a student mental health.
-Listening to the student on their good days and well as their most difficult day may be all that matters on them being successful on their journey.
+Essays and exams can take their toll on a student mental health.
+Listening to students on their good days and might make all the difference.

 There is a fine line between being a support and putting pressure on someone who is in college.
-When you care about the person on that journey then it is important to walk that line.
-You are learning throughout this journey as well and it may not always be possible to know if you are putting any added pressure on to the person or not.
-It is through trial and error when you will find out what that line looks like, for the student in your life.
+You are learning throughout this journey as well, and it may not always be possible to know if you are putting added pressure on to the person or not.
+It is through trial and error that you will find out what that line looks like, for the student in your life.

-All work and not fun, is not sustainable.
+All work and no fun, is not sustainable.
 It is important to make sure that the student on the journey through college takes a break.
 They need to take time for themselves.
-Sometimes they may need to be encouraged to take the break that they need from writing the essay, studying for the exam or practicing their presentation.
+Sometimes they may need to be encouraged to take the break that they need from writing the essay, studying for the exam or practising their presentation.